-Dovetail will notify customers without undue delay after becoming aware of (and in any event within 72 hours of discovering) a data breach.
+Dovetail will notify customers without undue delay after becoming aware of a data breach.
 Customers will be contacted by email and phone (when provided), and followed by multiple periodic updates throughout each day addressing progress and impact.

 As an Australian-based business, Dovetail is obligated to comply with the Australian Privacy Act.
 Under the Notifiable Data Breaches scheme Dovetail must notify individuals about an eligible data breach when:

 there is unauthorized access to or unauthorized disclosure of personal information, or a loss of personal information, that Dovetail holds